MidoriChainDev/Masternode/README.md

 ```
  su - midori-mn1
 ```
-If you are asked for a password, it is in the script output you received when you installed the masternode, you can right click and paste the password.
+If you are asked for a password, it is in the script output you received when you installed the masternode, you can right click and paste the password (which will not be shown), then press Enter.
 The following commands can then be run against the node which is running as the `midori-mn1` user.

 #### To query your masternodes status